binpacking-uanl/AMPL/README.md

 	datasets ->

-	models -> This folder contains a subfolder for each combination of (model/instance) analised with the current files:
+	models -> This folder contains a subfolder for each combination of (model/instance).

 			* A fully expanded model in BARON Software language. (.BAR format file)
 			* The model in AMPL modeling language definition. (.MOD format file)